-On June 29th, 2017, the Company announced it had signed a Definitive Agreement ("DA") to option the Don Gregorio copper-gold ("Cu-Au") porphyry project, located in Jaen Province, Peru, to Forte Copper Corp. (formerly known as Plan B Minerals Corp.) ("Forte").
+The Company entered into an Option Agreement on the Don Gregorio project with Forte Copper in 2017.
 In November 2020, the two companies entered into an Assignment Agreement which allows Forte Copper to move ahead with applications for drilling permits.

-Under the Assignment and Option Agreements Forte Copper has the right to earn a 60% interest in the Don Gregorio property by completing the following terms:
+Under the Assignment and Option Agreements, Forte Copper has the right to earn a 60% interest in the Don Gregorio property by completing the following terms:

-- 1. Paying all holding costs including annual Mineral Rights (Vigencia); - 2.
-Making payments totaling US\$500,000 to Candente; and - 3.
-Drilling 10,000 metres within three years of receiving drilling permits of which 5,000 metres must be drilled within two years; Forte Copper may pay \$100/metre cash in lieu of metres not drilled.
-The Assignment Agreement is for 5 years such that if the 10,000 metres have not been drilled (including cash paid in lieu) by November 2025, then the property must be returned to Candente Copper Corp.
+- Making payments of US\$500,000 to Candente; and - Drilling 10,000 metres within three years of receiving drilling permits of which 5,000 metres must be drilled within two years; Forte Copper may pay \$100/metre cash in lieu of metres not drilled.

+The term of the Assignment Agreement is for 5 years; if the 10,000 metres have not been drilled (including cash paid in lieu) by November 2025, then the property must be returned to Candente Copper.